 “Open Data, etc. are not relevant organizations in the cultural field.
 They need to be supported by relevant organizations.
 We need to have guidelines and values to discuss; to build up a better structure and network.”

 Of those who considered them useful, most of them indicated the utility of having a framework and a set of values to use as a guide for their work.
-However, in their current version it seems that the Principles offer little to no guidance.
+However, in their current version it seems that the principles offer little to no guidance.
 Alongside with the limited scope of the examples provided, their primary focus on the release of data, the lack of acknowledgement of the tension between open access and the interests and rights of other stakeholders, such as marginalized groups or indigenous communities, and the absence of a broader, global perspective on cultural heritage, were signaled as concerns that need to be addressed in a possible update.
 As one respondent put it:

 “Information with personal, cultural or social constraints, such as traditional knowledge, should not just be ‘released’.
 We require some acknowledgement of the complexities of cultural knowledge.”

 Participants of the survey were also asked whether they thought the Principles needed to be updated, and if so, how.
 Respondents indicated that they wanted to see more guidance on how to apply the principles in practice.
-They would appreciate more and better examples of a more diverse set of institutions working with Open Access.
-Participants also expressed the need to set up a better structure that accounts for the maintenance of the Principles.
-The lack of connection with values and broader useful declarations also appeared as a weak point of the Principles.
+They would appreciate more and better examples of a more diverse set of institutions working with open access.
+Participants also expressed the need to set up a better structure that accounts for the maintenance of the principles.
+The lack of connection with values and broader useful declarations also appeared as a weak point of the principles.
 As another participant said:

 “Greater emphasis must be placed on the human rights perspective.
 Access to cultural heritage is a right enshrined in several human rights charters and declarations.”

 Beyond this immediate evaluation of the OpenGLAM Principles, we need to ask ourselves: what is their broader function and usefulness?
-We know that cultural heritage institutions need more and better guidance to apply Open Access policies to collections.
-There is a growing amount of evidence that backs this statement, including the reports commissioned by Europeana around the accuracy of rights statements and the survey of GLAM open access policy and practice made by Andrea Wallace and Douglas McCarthy, that show the disparity in the application of Open Access policies across cultural heritage institutions.
+We know that cultural heritage institutions need more and better guidance to apply open access policies to collections.
+There is a growing amount of evidence that backs this statement, including the reports commissioned by Europeana around the accuracy of rights statements and the survey of GLAM open access policy and practice made by Andrea Wallace and Douglas McCarthy, that show the disparity in the application of open access policies across cultural heritage institutions.
 And while more training, such as the CC Certificates, and better advocacy and tooling can be set in place, recommendations and declarations could also be useful elements for advocates working within or with institutions.

-The list of Declarations that support Open Access maintained by the Open Access Directory has a strong focus on Open Access publication of scholarly communication and scientific data, and shows a clear gap in principles or declarations that address cultural heritage specifically, including some of the concerns around traditional knowledge, indigenous rights, or other problematic aspects of digitization & open access release.
+The list of declarations that support open access maintained by the Open Access Directory has a strong focus on open access publication of scholarly communication and scientific data, and shows a clear gap in principles or declarations that address cultural heritage specifically, including some of the concerns around traditional knowledge, indigenous rights, or other problematic aspects of digitization & open access release.

 We hope that we can come together to work in a broader conversation with the cultural heritage sector around better guidelines for open access.
 As part of this broader conversation, we are currently working on a draft and having monthly calls with advocates and practitioners.
-We will have more follow-up strategies during the year, in order to involve as much people as possible.
+We will have more follow-up strategies during the year, in order to involve as many people as possible.

 If you are interested in joining the conversation, please get in touch through the OpenGLAM mailing list, join the monthly open community call that is announced there, or join the #cc-openglam channel on Creative Commons’ Slack.

-You can read, and comment on an extensive report of the OpenGLAM Principles survey here.
+You can read, and comment on an extensive report of the OpenGLAM principles survey here.